Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Green Bay Packers vs. Chicago Bears NFL Week 6 matchup on October 17, 2021.

-The Green Bay Packers (4-1) are favored by 4.5 points as they fight to keep their four-game winning streak going in a matchup against the Chicago Bears (3-2) on Sunday, October 17, 2021 at Soldier Field.
-An over/under of 44.5 is set for the game.
+The Green Bay Packers (4-1) take a four-game winning streak into a matchup against the Chicago Bears (3-2) on Sunday, October 17, 2021 at Soldier Field.
+Green Bay is a 6-point favorite in the game.
+The total for this game has been set at 44.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .